 - IELTS: 6.5

 - University study: successful completion of a three or four-year university degree.
-This requirement can only be waived for students with five or more years of professional work experience.
+This requirement can only be waived for students with four or more years of full-time professional work experience.

 - Work experience: A minimum of one year of full-time, post-university, professional work experience.
-Internships and part-time work will not be counted towards this requirement.
+Internships are acceptable.

 - Official final university transcripts in English indicating a strong academic history; include grading key.
 If you have pursued graduate-level coursework or degrees, you must include those transcripts as well.

-- Dated and signed letter of recommendation on university or company letterhead from a professor or supervisor.
+- Dated and signed letter of recommendation on academic or company letterhead from a professor or supervisor.

 - Résumé or CV